hashgraph/hedera-mirror-node/README.md

 -   In addition, nodes regularly generate a balance file which contains the list of Hedera accounts and their corresponding balance which is also uploaded to S3 and Google File Storage.
 -   The files are also signed by the nodes.
--   This mirror node software can download the balance files, validate 2/3rd of nodes have signed and then process the balance files for long term storage.
+-   This mirror node software can download the balance files, validate at least 1/3 of nodes have signed and then process the balance files for long term storage.

 ## Getting Started